RESUME ADVICE

 Here’s an overview of the most common resume types and when to use them:

 The reverse-chronological format is the most popular one out there.
-It has the great advantage of being suitable for pretty much every job position.
+It’s suitable for pretty much every job position.
 This format is mostly experience-oriented listing your work history in order, with the most recent position at the top.
-It’s the ideal format for people with lots of work experience, relevant to the job position they’re applying for.

 The great thing about the skill-based format is that it groups your abilities in categories and presents them in a great and easy-to-read way.